deepstreamIO/deepstream.io-website/content/blog/20190920-release-deepstream-5.0/index.md

 this.services.httpService.getSocketWrappersForUserId(userId)
 ```

-The best part about this is that you can change the httpServer to uws in order for everything to use UWS
+The best part about this is that you can change the httpServer to uws to have the entire server run
+using it

 ```yaml
 httpServer: